Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 Lapland University of Applied Sciences’ privacy pages

 Your thesis is working-life oriented and develops working life.
 If you do your thesis as a commission, you will collaborate with working life throughout the process.
-The party commissioning the study may be an external partner, Lapland University of Applied Sciences or one of its externally funded projects.
+The party commissioning the study may be an external partner, Lapland UAS or one of its externally funded projects.

 Before you start your thesis, you must prepare a written thesis agreement.
 The agreement sets out the key rules for the work.
 The agreement is prepared according to the instructions of the supervising teacher.
-Return the draft agreement to Wihi for review by the supervisor.
+Submit the draft agreement to Wihi for review by the supervisor.
 The supervisor gives feedback on the agreement.
-If the agreement is in accordance with what was agreed, the supervisor will give you permission to send the agreement for electronic signature.
+If the agreement is in accordance with what was agreed, the supervisor will give you permission to submit it for electronic signature.

 The thesis agreement form is selected according to the party commissioning the study.